Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/set-AdaptiveCard-xApp-state.md

 ## Style Overrides

-To override colors, use CSS color codes.
+To override the background and interaction element colors, use CSS color codes.

 ## More information